jtec/prx/README.md

 Making GNSS positioning a bit more accessible.

 ## How we manage python version and dependencies
-We use `pipenv` to make sure every developer and user of prx runs the same python version and the same set of dependencies such as `numpy` and `pandas`.
+We use `poetry` to make sure every developer and user of prx runs the same python version and the same set of dependencies such as `numpy` and `pandas`.
+Poetry reads `pyproject.toml`, resolves dependencies and writes the result to `poetry.lock`, which is the file used when running `poetry install`.
-The environment parameters are defined by the `Pipfile` and `Pipfile.lock` files in the repository.

-To install pipenv, if necessary, run `pip install --user pipenv`
+To install poetry see https://python-poetry.org/docs/#installation

 To create the virtual environment, run
-`pipenv install` in the `prx` repository root.
-This has to be run every time an update to the `Pipfile` and `Pipfile.lock` files is done (for example, after a `git fetch`)
+`poetry install` in the `prx` repository root.
+This has to be run every time an update to the `pyproject.toml` and `poetry.lock` files is done (for example, after a `git pull`)

-### Jumping to the pipenv virtual environment
+### Jumping into the virtual environment
-Run `pipenv shell` to activate the virtual environment in a terminal.
+Run `poetry shell` to activate the virtual environment in a terminal.

-### Using the pipenv virtual environment in PyCharm
+### Using the poetry virtual environment in PyCharm
-Run `pipenv --venv` to find the path of the virtual environment, which we'll call `<venv-path>` Under `File` -> `Settings` -> `Project` -> `Python Interpreter` add `<venv-path>` as python interpreter.
+Run `poetry env info -p` to find the path of the virtual environment, which we'll call `<venv-path>` Under `File` -> `Settings` -> `Project` -> `Python Interpreter` add `<venv-path>` as python interpreter.
 If you run into problems, try `<venv-path>/bin/python`.

-### Add packages to pipenv
+### Add packages to poetry
 Let's say you wrote some code that uses `import new_package`.
-To have `new package` added to the pipenv (what you otherwise would use `pip` or some other package manager for), run
+To have `new package` added (what you otherwise would use `pip` or some other package manager for), run

-`pipenv install new_package`
+`poetry add new_package`

-The package information will be added to the `Pipenv` and `Pipenv.lock` files.
-Simply commit those changes along with the new code that relies on the new package.
+Poetry will resolve dependencies - i.e. figure out which is the latest version of `new_package` that is compatible with our virtual environment - and add it to `pyproject.toml` and `poetry.lock`.

 ## Testing
+After `poetry shell`

 Run `pytest` in the `prx` repository root to run all tests.
 Run `pytest -x` to stop after the first test that fails.
+Run `pytest -k "my_test"` to run a specific test
 Run `pytest ---durations=10` to run all tests and have pytest list the 10 longest running tests.

 ## Coding style